pyeventsourcing/cookiecutter-eventsourcing/{{cookiecutter.project_slug}}/README.md

 project and install the project's package dependencies into it, using the following command.

+    $ make install-packages

+It's also possible to also install the project in 'editable mode'.

     $ make install

-If you want to skip the installation of your project's package, use the `--no-root` option.

-    $ make install --no-root

 Please note, if you create the virtual environment in this way, and then try to open the project in PyCharm and configure the project to use this virtual